bibleup/docs/docs/customisation/index.md

 :::

 ## Credit BibleUp
 If you enjoyed using BibleUp, we plead that you leave the popup footer (containing `BibleUp 📖💡`) untampared with or without obstruction.
-The text doesn't link to our website or any affiliate website, it only serves as a little promotion for this tool.
+The text does not link to our website or any affiliate website, it only serves as a little promotion for this tool.